GianniBYoung/kscribbler/README.md

 The quotes are uploaded to hardcover.app based on the book's ISBN.
 See the note below or the troubleshooting section if quotes are not being uploaded.

 - If your book doesn't have an ISBN saved to the kobo device's database you can highlight the book's ISBN on its copyright page and `kscribbler` will attempt to parse it and save it to the book's metadata.
+  - A note with `kscrib:<you isbn number with no angle brackets` can be added anywhere in the book to manually set the ISBN
   - Can be useful for sideloaded books

 ## Troubleshooting